Version 3.x is required to use the LaTeX and color features as demonstrated here – see Quick Start>

 About pi :

-Example 5 – Demonstrate solution to a word problem using Taylor series with an integral remainder, and Fourier series.
+Advanced Example 5: Demonstrate a solution to a word problem using the Taylor series with an integral remainder and the Fourier series.

 Suppose we wish to create a precise definition for a series that reads something like this: